MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

 * [Test Group Settings](#test-group-settings)
 * [World Settings](#world-settings)

-All deployment groups contain the same instance of your Cortana skill. **[Not sure what this means.]**
+All deployment groups contain the same instance of your Cortana skill.
+In other words, you can't have (for example) one version released to World and a different version released to Group.
+Releasing new versions requires that you develop the new version with a different invocation name, and then replace the old version's code with the code for the new version.

 Two identifiers are assigned to your Cortana skill.